A Guide to Breakdown Cover

 As with insurance it may not always be the best idea to auto renew your policy.
 Keep an eye on the market and what breakdown cover policies are available.
 In most cases you can change or make additions to your breakdown cover without waiting for it to renew.

-Fortunately, GEM’s all-inclusive, award-winning Breakdown Cover spares you a lot of the legwork by giving you superior cover at a price that easily trumps that of leading competitors and we don’t try to sell extras to our customers.
+Fortunately, GEM’s all-inclusive breakdown cover spares you a lot of the legwork by giving you superior cover at a price that easily trumps that of leading competitors and we don’t try to sell extras to our customers.

 We have two types of cover: